FederBoost: Private Federated Learning for GBDT: Vertical

-Given a new sample $\x$ with an unknown label, the prediction phase is to run $\x$ on all $T$ decision trees and aggregate the output results (cf. equation~\ref{equ:prediction}).
-To run $\x$ on a decision tree, we need to first compare the {\em threshold value} on the root of the tree with the corresponding feature of $\x$, making a decision whether to move down to its left child or right child.
-It recursively runs like this until reach a leaf.
-The threshold value is the value that splits the buckets into two parts.
-For example, if four buckets $\{\mathit{bucket}_1, \mathit{bucket}_2, \mathit{bucket}_3, \mathit{bucket}_4\}$ was split into two parts: $\{\mathit{bucket}_1, \mathit{bucket}_2\}$ and $\{\mathit{bucket}_3, \mathit{bucket}_4\}$ on a node, the threshold value could be chosen from any value between the maximal value in $\mathit{bucket}_2$ and the minimal value in $\mathit{bucket}_3$.

-In vertical $\name$, the active participant $\Cli_l$ only knows the sample IDs in each bucket; it knows nothing about their values.
-Each $\Cli_i$ holding the values is able to find the threshold value after knowing how to split its buckets.
-That is the reason we have $\Cli_l$ send $\mathit{split}_j$ to $\Cli_j$ in line 22 of Protocol~\ref{alg:vertical}.
-As a result, the threshold values are distributed among all participants and they need to run the prediction phase in a distributed way.

-We assume each participant knows some features of $\x$ that corresponds to the features it holds during training.
-Starting from the root, $\Cli_l$ contacts the participant $\Cli_i$ who holds the corresponding feature; $\Cli_i$ compares the feature value of $\x$ to the threshold value, and tells $\Cli_l$ the result, based on which $\Cli_l$ decides whether to move left or right. $\Cli_l$ collects the weights of the leaf nodes from all $T$ trees and makes a final prediction.
+\Paragraph{Prediction.} \textlabel{Recall}{RA:1:2} that the active participant $\Cli_l$ only knows the sample IDs in each bucket; it knows nothing about their values.
+However, each $\Cli_i$ holding the values is able to find the \textit{threshold value} after knowing how to split its buckets (line 21 of Protocol~\ref{alg:vertical}).
+As a result, the threshold values are distributed among all participants, and they need to run the prediction phase in a distributed way.
+In more detail, we assume each participant knows some features of $\x$ that correspond to the features it holds during prediction.
+Starting from the root, $\Cli_l$ contacts the participant $\Cli_i$ who holds the corresponding feature; $\Cli_i$ compares the feature value of $\x$ with the threshold value, and tells $\Cli_l$ the result, based on which $\Cli_l$ decides whether to move left or right.
+By repeating the process, $\Cli_l$ could get the output of all trees and aggregate the results to make a final prediction.